rust-lang/leadership-council/procedures/synchronous-meetings.md

 - An optional proposal (something that requires review and approval through the decision making process)
   - *Note*: proposals require another Council member to second the proposal before it can be brought forward.
 - Links to previous discussion to facilitate getting up to speed with the current state of discussion around the item.
+- An optional list of existing concerns that can be used to identify stakeholders and bring concerns to the attention of everyone before the meeting.

 The agenda is laid out in temporal order which is determined largely by the urgency of each topic (most urgent comes first).
 However, this is not a hard rule as, for example, it might make sense to keep one large discussion (even if it is the most urgent) for last in the meeting so that it can simply fill the entire remainder of the meeting time.